 In the progress report, a defined entity must (among other things) demonstrate progress in relation to the workplace gender equality indicators.
 The progress audit is used to help you do this.

-A progress audit is currently the recommended way to demonstrate progress in relation to the workplace gender equality indicators.
+In line with the Gender Equality Amendment Regulations 2023, you are required to complete a progress audit to demonstrate progress in relation to the workplace gender equality indicators.

 A progress audit is defined as:

-- submit the results of this comparison in your progress report.
+You must submit the updated information and the results of the comparison as part of your progress report.

 What you need to do